 Death of Edward the Confessor

-Something of interest is that at the base of The Old Man there were several hand-cut large chalk blocks scattered around. they were roughly hewn out into a rectangular form and you can make out the chisel marks on a few.
+Something of interest is that, when I was a kid, at the base of The Long man of Wilmington, there used to be several hand-cut large chalk blocks scattered around. they were roughly hewn out into a rectangular form and you could make out the chisel marks on a few.
 They are rare now but in the summer of 2009 there were still a few there.
 Too heavy for tourists to steal.
 These were probably from the original Giant.
 In 2012 there were just two left that I could find.